jamesjsewell/webpack_setup/README.md

 * npm install
 * npm run start, starts the dev server and opens your app in a new browser tab
 * npm run build, populates a dist folder with the minified js bundle, minified css, and the html file.
-Use these files in production
+Use these files in production, also creates source maps for the minified js/css files

 I developed this by reading the documentation straight from the webpack website. https://webpack.js.org/ This is webpack 4